What Are the Top Trending Jobs for Bilingual Speakers?

 The number of non-English Speakers is on the rise.
 According to The Wall Street Journal, a survey carried out by the University of Phoenix Research Institute established that the demand for American workers with proficient foreign language skills is set to keep soaring through the next decade.

 Think ahead, as your choice of second language significantly influences your employment prospects.
-An English speaker who learns Gujarati, for instance, certainly won’t have the same demand as that of an English native who pursues Spanish.
+An English speaker who learns Welsh, for instance, certainly won’t have the same demand as that of an English native who pursues Spanish.
 From the findings of its survey, the University of Phoenix recommends Spanish and Chinese as the most marketable foreign languages in the US.
 Others include Hindi, Russian, German and Portuguese.

 1. Translators and Interpreters